jingmarshall/NFL/README.md

 # NFL
-data preparation by using selenium  for web-scrapping, data prediction by using machine learning.
+collect data by using selenium  for web-scrapping, data prediction by using machine learning.